nim-lang/Nim/doc/manual.md

 Generics
 ========

-Generics are Nim's means to parametrize procs, iterators or types with `type parameters`:idx:.
-Depending on the context, the brackets are used either to introduce type parameters or to instantiate a generic proc, iterator, or type.
+Generics are Nim's means to parametrize procedures, iterators or types with `type parameters`:idx:.
+Depending on the context, the brackets are used either to introduce type parameters or to instantiate a generic procedure, iterator, or type.

 The following example shows how a generic binary tree can be modeled: